lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Processing in W

-W receives the voucher request, verifies and decrypts ENC_ID, and associates the nonce G_X to ID_U.
-If G_X is not unique among nonces associated to this identity, the protocol SHALL be discontinued.
+W receives the voucher request, verifies and decrypts ENC_ID, and associates the session identifier H(message_1) to ID_U.
+If H(message_1) is not unique among session identifiers associated to this identity, the protocol SHALL be discontinued.

 W uses the identity of the device, ID_U, to look up and verify the associated authorization policies for U. This is out of scope for the specification.